Vietnam.vn - Nền tảng quảng bá Việt Nam

 Investigators examine the part blown off the Alaska Airlines plane.
 Photo: Reuters

-“Our clients — and potentially every passenger on that flight — suffered unnecessary injury due to the failure of Boeing, Spirit AeroSystems, and Alaska Airlines to ensure that the aircraft was in safe and airworthy condition,” said attorney Timothy A. Loranger.
+“Our clients — and possibly every passenger on that flight — suffered needless injury due to Boeing, Spirit AeroSystems, and Alaska Airlines’ failure to ensure that the aircraft was in safe and airworthy condition,” said attorney Timothy A. Loranger.

-The attorney added that five passengers (a family from Claremont, California) feared for their lives when a large gap appeared in the side of the plane.
-According to attorney Loranger, Ket Tran and Tram Vo and their three sons are receiving counseling to help them overcome the trauma.
+The lawyer added that five passengers (a family from Claremont, California) feared for their lives when a large gap appeared in the side of the plane.
+According to lawyer Loranger, Ket Tran and Tram Vo and their three sons are receiving counseling to help them overcome the trauma.

-The attorney in charge of the case said the process would take several years.
+The lawyer handling the case said the process could take several years.

 Boeing declined to comment.